Maintaining attractive, functional parks and sports fields doesn’t have to cost the earth

 October 2018 – A new report from the Canadian Association of Physicians for the Environment (CAPE) refutes the myth that the cost of municipal weed control spirals upwards — and weeds run rampant in public parks and green spaces — when local governments are not allowed to use typical toxic pesticides.

 In the summer and fall of 2018, CAPE conducted interviews with parks managers in six municipalities across Canada — London, Guelph, St Catharines and Toronto in Ontario, Richmond, BC, and Cape Breton Regional Municipality in Nova Scotia.
-All cities that participated in the study are operating under either provincial or municipal restrictions on the use of non-essential pesticides on lawns and gardens.
+All cities that participated in the study are operating under either provincial or municipal restrictions on non-essential uses of pesticides on lawns and gardens.
 Some regulations have been in effect for more than 10 years.

 The study found that satisfactory levels of weed control can be readily achieved at reasonable cost without the use of prohibited pesticides.
 How is this possible?
 Instead of relying on pesticides to suppress weeds, parks managers in these cities have adopted horticultural practices aimed at building and maintaining healthy turf to encourage desired plant growth and discourage weeds.
 These measures include mowing, aerating, fertilizing, overseeding and top-dressing.